If you like to pick up prescription medications while shopping for groceries, you’ve got a few great options.

 Publix is also among the supermarkets that offer free medications, as we detail in “4 Grocery Store Chains That Offer Free Prescription Drugs.”

 Eight other chains in the supermarket category earned below-average scores.
-Safeway (837 out of 1,000) was the worst of the bunch.
+Safeway (837) was the worst of the bunch.

 Mass merchandiser pharmacies